for-whom-the-bell-tollz/lscg-but-im-tryna-add-something/README.md

 https://github.com/littlesera/LSCG/wiki

 ------------------------------------
-Just experimenting with some tweaks
+Just experimenting with some tweaks and ideas I have